 Whilst levels detected pose no danger to health* or the environment**, the UK’s environment agencies and DEFRA are responsible for the implementation of the Water Framework Directive (WFD).
 Metaldehyde exceedances must be avoided to allow water companies to meet their obligations and ensure they are not challenged with diverting supplies, or temporarily switching off water supply.

-The Group is working with the farming, water and environment industries to prevent the problem recurring, and this includes the introduction of two new pilot schemes.
+The group is working with the farming, water and environment industries to prevent the problem recurring, and this includes the introduction of four pilot schemes.